aegir-project/documentation/docs/install/system-requirements.md

 PHP
 ---------------

-Aegir depends on Drush 6.5.0, which requires PHP 5.3 or higher.
+Aegir depends on Drush 6.5.0 or later, which requires PHP 5.3 or higher.
 You also need to have the command-line version of PHP to run Drush properly, and the MySQL extensions for PHP.

 Database server
 ---------------